TrinadhKatlagunta/DataScience_Projects_CODSOFT/Task5_CreditCardFraudDetection/README.md

 new_file = pd.concat([normal_sample, fraud], axis=0)

 # Display the first 10 rows of the new balanced dataset.
-print(new_file.head(10))
+print("\nFirst 10 rows of the balanced dataset:") print(new_file.head(10))

 # Display the class distribution of the new balanced dataset to ensure it is balanced.
-print(new_file['Class'].value_counts())
+print("\nClass distribution of the balanced dataset:") print(new_file['Class'].value_counts())

 # Step 6: Splitting the Data